OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:3

-> “Fortunate are those who are humble in spirit,
+> “Blessed are those who are poor in spirit,
 > for the kingdom of heaven belongs to them.

 ## Matthew 5:4